Skip to main content

 1.

-Recall the circuit (Figure 10.2.1) from Section 10.2.
+Recall the circuit (Circuit Diagram) from Voltage.
 Do you think that the current passing through element B is greater than, less than, or equal to the current passing through element A?
 Explain your answer.